mundalo/42-wordle/README.md

 You guess any five letter word and during the guesses, tiles will change colour to help players get the word.
 A grey letter means it isn't in the word.
 A yellow letter signals it is in the word but in the wrong position.
 A green letter means it's in the word and in the right place.
 You have 6 tries to get the word right to win the game.

+### WORDLE GAME
+It is our own recreation of the game.
+Each time you play it will select a new word for you to guess.
+There is no limit to play once a day like the original.
+In our game you can use both the assistant and autoplay button.

 ### ASSISTANT
 The assistant button can be pressed at any time and will give suggestions based on which words are still available.